-A formal performance management process should exist to help confirm that all employees who drive are following the rules and drive safely.
+A formal performance management process should exist to help confirm that all employees who drive are following the rules and driving safely.
 One way to do this is by reviewing the driver performance on an annual basis.
-The items to be included in the performance review are:
+The items to include in the performance review are.

 - Valid driver's license status

-- Accidents and moving violations on MVRs
+- Accidents and moving violations on MVR's

 - Company safety record (policy violations, accidents, incidents, etc.)

 - Customer, public and coworker comments

 - Safety events/alerts from onboard devices

 - Medical certification credentials

 - Insurance coverage for employees operating personal vehicles for company business

 - Routine monitoring

 Official driving records should be obtained from the Ministry of Transportation at least annually.
-In some areas, driving record notification programs are available to automatically alert you to violations, accidents, suspensions, or other changes to a driving record.
-These services provide real-time alerts, helping you address issues promptly.
+In some areas, driving record notification programs are available to automatically alert you to violations, accidents, suspensions or other changes to a driving record.
+These services can alert you to problems as they occur, not months later.
 It is important that all departments apply the driver qualification standards and management procedures consistently.
 Below is a sample motor vehicle record evaluation grid that can be used.
-This grid can help you evaluate when a driver's violation and accident record is acceptable, borderline, or poor.
+This grid can help you evaluate when a driver's violation and accident record is acceptable, borderline or poor.